mrft/itr8/README.md

 * iter-tools: same here, how to write your own operators?
 * HighlandJS is stream based, which makes it NodeJS only (at least without browserify).
 Also, streams are kind of cumbersome,a dn the sync and async iterator protocols are dead simple and part of the standard.

-So, while all these libraries have their meri, none of them convered my needs well enough, so at a certain point things became clear enough in my head to write my own library.
+So, while all these libraries have their merit, none of them convered my needs well enough, so at a certain point things became clear enough in my head to write my own library.
 ## Getting started

     npm install mrft/itr8